Twitter Reacts With Rage To Anthony Bourdain 'Murder' Conspiracy Theory Pushed Instantly By Alex Jones

 — susan (@susanmconnolly) June 8, 2018

-In another twist on his improvised conspiratorial ravings, Jones also managed to spuriously link Bourdain’s death to Hillary Clinton — supposedly because he criticized Clinton for a supposedly slow response to the Harvey Weinstein sexual assault scandal.
+In another twist on his improvised conspiratorial ravings, Jones also managed to spuriously link Bourdain’s death to Hillary Clinton, supposedly because he criticized Clinton for a supposedly slow response to the Harvey Weinstein sexual assault scandal.
 In the same Twitter post, Jones also managed to make the Bourdain tragedy about himself, writing, “Let me just say I will never commit arkancide or Clintoncide! … she came she saw he died.”

 I can't believe that Alex Jones is actually blaming Hillary Clinton for Anthony Bourdain, dying.